 No parent who has just read “Goodnight Moon” aloud for the thousandth time needs to be reminded that children love repetition!
-Establishing a consistent routine really helps preschool and elementary age children deal with transitions throughout their day.
+Establishing a consistent routine really helps preschool and elementary age children deal with transitions throughout their day like going back to school.
 When they understand what’s coming up next, they have time to prepare themselves for change.
 That leads to more morning and bedtime fun…and fewer meltdowns!
 We’ve also seen that routines can help children develop critical executive function skills — which means that someday you might not have to ask them 10 times to brush their teeth and find their shoes!

 Morning and Bedtime Routines